openhumanoids/oh-distro/software/models/val_description/edinburgh_mods/README.txt

 ***3D File Formats***
 STL - source from NASA which came to 400MB.
 NOT USED DAE - source from NASA (originally made by Marco)
-VTP - used by Drake designer
+VTP - used by Director
-OBJ - required by drake designer to read the vtp files.
+OBJ - required by Director to read the vtp files.

 Development process:
 1 BLEND files combining STL and new meshes created in Blender